adachkamil98/todos-list-react/README.md

 # ToDoList

 ## This app helps you organize your life by adding your daily tasks to the list.
-You can mark them as done and delete them whenever you want.
+You can mark them as done and delete them whenever you want

 ## Demo